lepidus/fullJournalTransfer/README.md

 Usage
 ------------
-The recommended way for use this journal is through the command line, using the importExport.php script available in the tools folder of the OJS install directory.
+The recommended way to use this plugin is through the command line, using the importExport.php script available in the tools folder of the OJS install directory.

 For exporting:
     > php importExport.php FullJournalImportExportPlugin export <filename>.tar.gz <journalPath>